milessabin/si2712fix-demo/README.md

 # Experimenting with this repo

 This project contains a minimal `build.sbt` configured to use Typelevel Scala.
-It includes the with the example from [the ticket][si2712] and several other examples which would not have compiled prior to the fix.
+It includes the example from [the ticket][si2712] and several other examples which would not have compiled prior to the fix.
 Things to play with are anything which you would normally expect to have to use a Cats/Scalaz `Unapply` or `U` suffixed method, or anything where the arity of the type constructor being inferred is lower than the arity of the outer type constructor of the concrete type being unified with.

 # How to trial this fix with your project